-Oranges and Sunshine: When the recon team checked out this film, we gauged the status as On the Radar and that's pretty much where this Ken Loach-directed film about abused children has remained.
-Honestly I haven't heard anything about it review-wise, but Ken Loach's reputation is a good one and Emily Watson and Hugo Weaving always get my attention as well.
+Oranges and Sunshine: Honestly, I haven’t heard anything review-wise about Ken Loach-directed film about abused children, but his reputation is a good one and Emily Watson and Hugo Weaving always get my attention as well.

-The Artist: This modern silent film got a lot of critcal buzz and won some Oscars, so it must be worth checking out.
+The Artist: This modern silent film got a lot of critical buzz and won some Oscars, so it must be worth checking out.

 The 39 Steps (Criterion Blu-ray): You pretty much can’t go wrong with Alfred Hitchcock and this is considered to be his first great romantic thriller.
 Extras include a new high-def restoration, audio commentary by Hitchock scholar Marian Keane, a documentary on the directory, original footage from a 1966 interview with Hitchcock, the complete broadcast of the 1937 radio adaptation, a visual essay on Hitchcock, excerpts from Francois Truffaut’s interview with Hitchcock, original production drawings, and an essay by critic David Cairns.